 Click on and hold the RST (Reset/Lamp Test) button on screen; or press and hold the RST RESET/LAMP TEST button on the physical control.
-All LEDs light, and the Control Status display shows the most current status of the control.
+All LEDs will light, and the Control Status display will show the present status of the control.